surgems/ec-events/content/collections/thrill-rides/reverse-bungee.md

         content:
           -
             type: text
-            text: 'One of the most recognisable rides around, this slingshot style thrill always draws in a crowd.
+            text: 'One of the most recognisable rides around, this slingshot style thrill ride always draws in a crowd.
 This intense ride allows two riders to climb into a secured harness inside a giant ball attached to bungee ropes.
-When the riders are ready to go, the ball shoots into the air spinning in any direction towards the sky before plummeting back down before springing back up again.'
+When riders are ready to go, the ball shoots into the air spinning in any direction towards the sky, before plummeting back down before springing back up again!'
           -
             type: hard_break
           -